Burmese Cat Health Issues & Prevention

 Veterinary Care Schedule for Burmeses

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Burmese.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings